Droyd97/fts-gan/README.md

 # FTS-GAN

-This package is an implementation of the FTS-GAN framework from "FTS-GAN: Generating Multidimensional Financial Time Series".
+This package is an implementation of the FTS-GAN framework from [FTS-GAN: Generating Multidimensional Financial Time Series](FTS-GAN%20Paper.pdf).
 The framework allows the generation of synthetic data by learning an underlying distribution.

 ## Getting Started
 Data can be loaded from a csv using one of the data loaders.
 If the S&P 500 and VIX is used as an example to load a csv the following is done: